-Channel warm, sunny vibes with this easy pasta salad recipe!
-Greek Pasta Salad is a fresh and flavorful dish that’s perfect for feeding a crowd.
-It’s loaded with colorful ingredients that have classic Greek flavors and it’s also fabulous to prep ahead because it’s even tastier the next day!
+Channel warm, sunny vibes with this easy Greek Pasta Salad recipe!
+This is a fresh and flavorful dish that’s perfect for feeding a crowd.
+It’s loaded with colorful ingredients that have classic Mediterranean flavors and it’s also fabulous to prep ahead because it’s even tastier the next day!
 So great for make-ahead lunches and cookouts!

-Pasta salad is a must in the summer!
-We enjoy them for lunches around the pool, at potlucks, and picnics.
-And I often make some type of pasta salad when I’m entertaining family and friends.
-I made this Greek Pasta Salad for our Mother’s Day barbecue and it was a huge hit!
+This Greek Pasta Salad has become our go-to side to enjoy in the summer!
+We love this for lunches around the pool, bringing to potlucks, and picnics.
+It’s also perfect for those times when you’re entertaining family and friends.
+We made this pasta salad recipe for our Mother’s Day barbecue and it was a huge hit!

-It’s definitely my new favorite – it’s packed with plenty of fresh veggies, hearty pasta, tangy feta and a Greek-inspired vinaigrette for a flavor combination that can’t be beat.
+It’s packed with plenty of fresh veggies, hearty pasta, creamy feta cheese and a Greek-inspired vinaigrette for a flavor combination that can’t be beat.

-The ingredients I choose for this salad are ones I often associate with Greek cuisine, like red onion, feta and parsley.
-With this type of salad recipe, just think of the ingredient list as a guide.
-Feel free to use as much or as little of the suggested ingredients, and if you don’t like one or more of them, you can leave it out or swap it for something else.
+The ingredients for this recipe are ones associated with Greek cuisine, like red onion, feta and parsley.
+However, with this type of salad, you can just think of the ingredient list as a guide.
+Feel free to use as much or as little of the suggested ingredients, and if you don’t like one or more of them, it can be left out or swapped for something else.
+Here’s the list:

 - Red onion.
-Red onions are great for salads because they have a beautiful color and a more mild, sweet flavor than other onion varieties.
-For this pasta salad, we soak the red onion in the vinaigrette to remove any sharp flavor.
+Great for salads because it adds beautiful color and has a more mild, sweet flavor than other onion varieties.
+For this salad, we soak the red onion in the vinaigrette to remove any sharp flavor.

 - Pasta.
-For pasta salads like this one, I love using bowtie (sometimes called farfalle) pasta, but any short pasta will work.
+For pasta salads like this one, we love using bowtie pasta (sometimes called farfalle), but any short pasta will work.
 Other great options include fusilli, penne or rotini.

-- Cherry or grape tomatoes.
-I love tomatoes and they’re especially delicious in the summer time!
+- Cherry tomatoes or grape tomatoes.
+Juicy tomatoes provide bursts of flavor and they’re especially delicious in the summertime!
 Depending on the size, cut these in half or quarter them.

 - Cucumber.
-Diced cucumber makes an amazing addition to this pasta salad.
-Cucumber is light, refreshing and has that perfect crunch.
+Crisp cucumber makes an amazing addition.
+It’s light, refreshing and has that perfect crunch.

 - Olives.
-I feel like some type of olive is necessary in a Greek Salad.
-I personally prefer black olives, so that’s what I used, but feel free to use Kalamata if those are your preference.
+We like black olives, but feel free to use Kalamata olives if those are your preference.